 Hailey Bieber's Garnet Glitter

 As if a wine-colored shadow wasn't dynamic enough, the addition of glitter will give your eyes a twinkle like no other.
-A liquid shadow with a built-in shimmer will give you tons of shine like this one worn by Hailey Bieber, plus it won't fall, leaving you with sparkly under-eye circles.
-Use the doe-foot applicator to apply the liquid shadow on the entire lid and lower lash line and blend the edges with an eyeshadow brush.
+A liquid shadow with a built-in shimmer will give you tons of shine like this one worn by Hailey Bieber, plus it won't fall and leave you with sparkly under-eye circles.
+Use the doe-foot applicator to apply the shadow on the entire lid and lower lash line, then blend the edges with an eyeshadow brush.

 Halston Sage's Graphic Crease

-Why blend a darker shade of burgundy into your crease when you can create a graphic stroke of genius instead.
-To recreate Halston Sage's artsy look, blend a burgundy shadow on the entire lid.
+Why blend a darker shade of burgundy into your crease when you can create a graphic stroke of genius instead?
+To recreate Halston Sage's artsy look, blend a burgundy shadow across the entire lid.
 With a darker burgundy eyeliner, fill in the crease, creating a single line the width of your eye.
 Don't blend it out—the harsh edges make this look special.

 Shay Mitchell's Garnet Gradient

-For a lighter, brighter take on the burgundy smoke show, go with a gradient á la Shay Mitchell.
-Apply a light wash of the reddish shade along the entire lid and lower lash line.
+For a lighter, brighter take on the burgundy smoke show, go with a gradient à la Shay Mitchell.
+Apply a light wash of the reddish shade along your entire lid and lower lash line.
 On the inner corners, smudge a highlighting shadow to make the eyes pop.
-For a perfect gradient, pick an eyeshadow quad with cohesive shades built-in for easy pairing.
+For a perfect gradient, pick an eyeshadow quad with cohesive shades built in for easy pairing.

 Priyanka Chopra's Monochrome Makeup